 The enchantment of this large antique store begins the moment you approach it.
 Broadway Antique Market looks like a throwback department store from the outside, complete with large styled windows that are changed regularly.
-Once inside, you’ll see mid-century furniture, glassware, lighting, clocks, and various pieces of ephemera.
+Once inside, you’ll see mid-century furniture, glassware, lighting, vintage wall clocks, and various pieces of ephemera.
 It’s entirely possible to decorate your house completely with the treasures you can find here and you never know what will catch your eye.
 Plan to spend a few hours.
 After you’re done shopping, stop by our other pick in the Edgewater area.

 For over 14 years, Edgewater Antique Mall has been one of the premier and best flea markets in Illinois.
 The shop is located in the lakefront Edgewater area which is well known for its antique shops.
 Edgewater is one of the standouts.
 With a regularly-updated inventory of merchandise ranging from antiques to mid-century modern classics, Edgewater is a prime stop for any Illinois visitor looking for a treasure.

 The antique mall has gathered a great collection of more than 50 vendors under one roof, making it easy to find anything from hip vintage clothing to jewelry to industrial pieces.
 Each item for sale has been carefully chosen and you won’t find any knock-off merchandise here.